awsdocs/amazon-rekognition-developer-guide/doc_source/list-faces-in-collection-procedure.md

-# Listing Faces in a Collection<a name="list-faces-in-collection-procedure"></a>
+# Listing faces in a collection<a name="list-faces-in-collection-procedure"></a>

 You can use the [ListFaces](API_ListFaces.md) operation to list the faces in a collection\.

-For more information, see [Managing Faces in a Collection](collections.md#collections-index-faces)\.
+For more information, see [Managing faces in a collection](collections.md#collections-index-faces)\.

 **To list faces in a collection \(SDK\)**

 1. If you haven't already:

    1. Create or update an IAM user with `AmazonRekognitionFullAccess` permissions\.
-For more information, see [Step 1: Set Up an AWS Account and Create an IAM User](setting-up.md#setting-up-iam)\.
+For more information, see [Step 1: Set up an AWS account and create an IAM user](setting-up.md#setting-up-iam)\.

    1. Install and configure the AWS CLI and the AWS SDKs\.
-For more information, see [Step 2: Set Up the AWS CLI and AWS SDKs](setup-awscli-sdk.md)\.
+For more information, see [Step 2: Set up the AWS CLI and AWS SDKs](setup-awscli-sdk.md)\.

 1. Use the following examples to call the `ListFaces` operation\.